-This circuit activates a light source, and stays ON for a set time.
-To activate the light source again, you must press the momentary contact button.
-See SW1 on the diagram.
+This circuit activates a light, and stays ON for a set time.
+To activate the light again, you must press the momentary contact button SW1.
+See the diagram.

 How a Time Delay Light Switch works?

-The time in which the light source remains ON, depends on the values of resistor R2 and capacitor C1.
+The time in which the light remains ON depends on the values of resistor R2 and capacitor C1.

-To increase this time, you can change the value of R2 using a bigger one.
-R2 can also be replaced by a potentiometer, to avoid the need to change the current resistor with another of different value.
+To increase this time, you can change the value of the R2 resistor to a larger one.
+R2 can also be replaced by a potentiometer to avoid the need to change the resistor with another of different value.

 When the SW1 button is pressed, the electrolytic capacitor is charged through resistor R5.
-The capacitor is charged to the same voltage of the power supply, and the transistor Q1 is saturated.
+The capacitor will have the same voltage of the power supply and the transistor Q1 gets into its saturation region.
 This in turn saturates transistor Q2.

-Thus, we get the collector of Q2 with voltage slightly lower, than the source voltage, and so the bulb lights.
-This circuit can operate with a 9V battery or 12VDC voltage source
+Thus, we get the collector of Q2 with a voltage slightly lower than the source voltage and the bulb light ON.
+This circuit can operate with a 9V battery or 12VDC voltage source.

 List of circuit components

-You can increase the amount of light that radiates the Time Delay Light Switch Circuit, changing the bulb for the larger one.
-(3 Watts, 5 Watts)
+You can increase the amount of light that the Time Delay Light Switch Circuit radiates, changing the bulb for a larger one.
+(3 watts, 5 watts)